 - BizTalk 2013 Installation and Configuration – Important considerations before set up the server (Part 1) posted in May 2013

 - The source was not found, but some or all event logs could not be searched.
-Inaccessible logs: Security. posted on February 2012
+Inaccessible logs: Security. posted in February 2012.

-However, my favorite’s posts that I enjoyed writing last year was:
+However, my favorite posts that I enjoyed writing last year were:

 - BizTalk Server: Demystifying the Test Map operation in Visual Studio because I spent almost all the year finishing the Mapper book trying to find new techniques e explaining others.

-- BizTalk Mapper: Best Practices when using Custom XSLT files because whenever I speak about this topic I always think that is a controversial topic and generate an intense discussion.
+- BizTalk Mapper: Best Practices when using Custom XSLT files, because whenever I speak about this topic, I always think that it is a controversial topic and generates an intense discussion.

 TechNet Wiki, BizTalk Open Source Contributions

-And as has been the case in recent years, I’m BizTalk Technet Contributor where I write articles in Microsoft TechNet Wiki and BizTalk TechNet moderator.
+And as has been the case in recent years, I’m a BizTalk Technet Contributor, where I write articles in Microsoft TechNet Wiki, and a BizTalk TechNet moderator.
 I’m also a member of the TechNet Wiki Community Council and TechNet Wiki Ninja Blogger.

 - BizTalk Open Source Contributions in Microsoft TechNet Gallery and in GitHub;